 What Is A Goitre (Goiter) and Can It Be Treated?

-The term goitre, which is the British/European variant of goiter, refers to the swelling of the thyroid.
+The term goiter, which is the British/European variant of goiter, refers to the swelling of the thyroid.
 The thyroid is located at the front of the neck, just below the Adam’s apple.
-This small, butterfly-shaped gland produces the hormones T4 (thyroxine) and T3 (triiodothyronine).The majority of T4 hormone is converted to T3 in the liver…
+This small, butterfly-shaped gland produces the hormones T4 (thyroxine) and T3 (triiodothyronine).Most T4 hormone is converted to T3 in the liver and the…

 Is Losing Weight With Hypothyroidism Even Possible?